Procedure Guide ·Heartworm Treatment ·2026

 Waiting Period Details

-Standard illness waiting period of 14 days.
-A positive heartworm test before or during the waiting period makes it pre-existing.
+Standard illness waiting period: 14 days.
+A positive heartworm test before or during becomes pre-existing.
 Some insurers require a negative heartworm test at enrollment.
-If your dog was on prevention but missed doses, coverage may be affected.
+Missed prevention doses may affect coverage.

 Red flag · Deductible